Internships at CWGL

 - Managing 16 Days Campaign media, including list serve, Facebook, Twitter, Wikipedia, and YouTube

 The Communications intern is responsible for developing and maintaining CWGL’s social media presence.
-CWGL engages a variety of social media tools, including Twitter, Flickr, YouTube, and most prominently Facebook, for updates, news, resources, appeals, statements, etc. In addition to the social media work, the intern will also assist with database and website content development.
+CWGL engages a variety of social media tools, including Twitter, Flickr, YouTube, and Facebook, for updates, news, resources, appeals, statements, etc. In addition to the social media work, the intern will also assist with press release writing, appeals, statements, and database upkeep and website content development.
 The intern will work with the Communications Director.
-Proficiency in a second language is an asset, such as French and Spanish are an asset, but not required.
+Proficiency in a second language is an asset, such as French and Spanish, but not required.

 Projects and assignments have included: